Decay estimates for the massless Vlasov equation on Schwarzschild spacetimes: Energy decay estimates

 \section{Energy decay estimates}

 We prove in this section decay estimates for the energy $\int_{\Sigma_{\tau}} \rho \big[ |f| |v^{\mathstrut}_{\mathrm{N}}| \big] \dr \m_{\Sigma_{\tau}}$ by adapting the $r^p$-weighted energy method of Dafermos-Rodnianski to the massless Vlasov equation.
 In the case of wave equations, vector fields of the form $r^p \partial_{\uu}$, $0 \leq p \leq 2$, are used as multipliers\footnote{When applied to the time derivative of the solution, one can in fact extend the method to the range $0 \leq p < 4$ (see \cite[Section $5C$]{Volker}).}.
 In our case, this corresponds to considering weights of the form $r^p |v_{\uu}|$, $0 \leq p \leq 2$.
 In fact, assuming enough decay on the initial data, we will prove that stronger results can be obtained by using $r^p |v_{\uu}|^q$, with $0 \leq p \leq 2q$.
-This reflects that outside the wave zone, one can prove arbitrary decay for the solutions to the massless Vlasov equation.
+This reflects that outside the wave zone, one can prove superpolynomial decay for the solutions to the massless Vlasov equation.

-Before presenting the main result of this section, we recall the definition \eqref{defzeta} of $\zeta_n(s)$ and we introduce the following notations. \begin{Def} We denote by $2 \mathbb{Z}$ the set of the even integers and by $ 2 \mathbb{Z}+1$ the set of the odd integers.
+Before presenting the main result of this section, we introduce the following notations. \begin{Def} We denote by $2 \mathbb{Z}$ the set of the even integers and by $ 2 \mathbb{Z}+1$ the set of the odd integers.
 Moreover, we recall the floor and the ceiling functions, defined for any $x \in \R$ by